Awards Guidelines and Categories, FAQs

 Classical Artist 0r Ensemble of the Year

-• Definition - This award recognizes an artist whose music demonstrates excellence in instrumental soloist(s), (a) chamber ensemble(s) (large or small), and/or instrumental soloists with chamber accompaniment.
+- Definition - This award recognizes an artist whose music demonstrates excellence in instrumental soloist(s), (a) chamber ensemble(s) (large or small), and/or instrumental soloists with chamber accompaniment.
 Submissions may include vocal or choral works.
+Entries in this category cannot be submitted for Instrumental Artist of the Year.
 At least 50% of the tracks must be previously unreleased songs.
 An unreleased song is defined as material not previously released to radio, retail or other public consumption.
 Re-recorded live or compilation releases must meet the same requirements.
-Submissions to this category are not eligible to also apply for Instrumental Artist of the Year

 Country Artist of the Year